Zarkrosh/ctf-writeups/2022-HTB-Business/README.md

 Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes useof services like Amazon S3 and Amazon EC2.
 You can find the latest, mostup to date, documentation at our doc site, including a list ofservices that are supported.

-I found that the original boto3 project wass located on https://github.com/boto/boto3, so it appeared to be an impersonation with some malicious code inside.
+I found that the original boto3 project was located on https://github.com/boto/boto3, so it appeared to be a clone with some malicious code inside that tried to exploit a typosquatting error from a developer.
 The file CHANGELOG.rst from the fake repository says that the last version is 1.24.9.
 I cloned the original repository and went back to a commit from that version (original was on 1.24.31).

 ```
 git clone https://github.com/boto/boto3